Total stability and Auslander-Reiten theory for Dynkin quivers: Proof of main theorem in type D

-with all three terms indecomposable.
-Thus by our hypothesis we have that this sequence is positive. \end{proof}
+We next consider arrows with source and target both in the top two rows of vertices of AR($Q$), as presented in Figure \ref{fig:typeDAR}.

-\begin{lemma} All arrows with both source and target in the $\tau$-orbits of $P_1$, $P_2$, $P_3$ (i.e. in the top two rows of vertices of AR($Q$) as presented in Figure \ref{fig:typeDAR}) are positive. \end{lemma} \begin{proof} All but two such arrows are part of a border sequence and thus positive by assumption.
+\begin{lemma} All arrows with both source and target in the $\tau$-orbits of $P_1$, $P_2$, $P_3$ are positive. \end{lemma} \begin{proof} All but two such arrows are part of a border sequence and thus positive by assumption.
 The locations of the remaining two arrows in AR($Q$) depend on the orientation of $Q$.
 There are two cases up to duality (replacing $Q$ with $Q^{\op}$), which we consider separately.

 \emph{Case 1.} Assume the arrows incident to vertices 1 and 2 are both oriented towards the branch point, as shown below (unoriented edges can point in either direction).